Text-to-Speech

 Default voice

 Every alert that does not explicitly pick its own voice falls back to the default voice configured here.
-The dropdown lists every Piper voice currently registered on the platform; the labels include the language and speaker name supplied by the model.
+The dropdown lists every voice currently available; the labels include the language and speaker name.

 Max message length